marianasvega/WRO_FE-CETYS/README.md

 # Content
 * `Models` Files for models used by 3D printers, laser cutting machines and CNC machines to produce the vehicle elements.
 * `Others` Files which can be used to understand how to prepare the vehicle for the competition.
-* `Schemes` Diagrams of the electromechanical components illustrating all the elements used in the vehicle and how they connect to each other.
+* `Schemes` Diagrams of the electromechanical components used in the vehicle and how they connect to each other.
 * `Src` Contains code of control software for all components which were programmed to participate in the competition.
 * `Team Photos` Contains 2 photos of the team.
 * `Vehicle Photos` Contains 6 photos of the vehicle.
 * `Video` Contains the video.md file with the link to a video where driving demonstration exists.

 # Introduction
+Arturo, our autonomous vehicle, is able to perfom remarkably thanks to a variety of diferent mechanisms that when, assembled together correctly, can help a robot accomplish a challenge such as the Future Engineers Category in the WRO Competition.
+So as to make clear how our robot operates, we will continue to explain how each of this mechanisms works, including which specific electronic components were used and the logic behind it´s code.

+### Robot´s Vision or Camera
+### Front Tire Axle
+### Ultrasonic Sensors
+### Diferential Rear Axle
+## How it all comes together